Prairie Lakes Regional Arts Council (PLRAC)

 Arts Programming and Arts Access: Maximum request is $7,000.

 - Non-profit and Community Groups – maximum request is $4,000.

 - Youth Scholarship – maximum $300 for grades 7-12.

 - Youth Scholarship – maximum $200 for grades 3-6.

 Arts and Cultural Heritage Festivals: Maximum request is $5,000.

-August 1, 2018 deadline: The grant period is one year Sept.
-1, 2018 to Sept.
-1, 2019 or the time period the applicant designates.
-Note: applicants are encouraged to complete their projects within 9 months and submit their Final Reports by July 1, 2019 in order to be eligible again on Aug.
-1, 2019.
-Otherwise the applicant will have to wait for the next deadline.
+August 1, 2019 deadline: The grant period is one-year Sept.
+1, 2019 to Sept.
+1, 2020 or the time period the applicant designates.
+Note: applicants are encouraged to complete their projects within 9 months and submit their Final Reports by July 1, 2020 in order to be eligible again on Aug.
+1, 2020.

 Grants must be completed within one year of the awarding of the grant, unless an extension has been requested and granted by the Executive Director of Prairie Lakes.